Carabao Energy Drink: Sponsorship

-Carabao signed a sponsorship deal with Chelsea as the official training wear partner in 2015.
-Carabao's logo will feature on Chelsea's training kits from the 2016-17 season onwards.
+Carabao signed a sponsorship deal with Chelsea F.C. as the official training wear partner in 2015.
+Carabao's logo featured on Chelsea's training kits from the 2016-17 season until the 2020/21 season.

-Carabao signed a sponsorship deal with Reading as the primary shirt sponsor in 2016.
+Carabao signed a sponsorship deal with Reading F.C. as the primary shirt sponsor in 2016.

-Carabao became the EFL Cup title sponsor (with the competition renamed as the Carabao Cup) from the 2017-18 season onwards.
+Carabao became the EFL Cup title sponsor, with the competition renamed as the Carabao Cup, from the 2017–18 season onwards.

-In 2023, Carabao become sponsor of V.League 1 club Hoàng Anh Gia Lai.
+In 2023, Carabao became the sponsor of V.League 1 club Hoàng Anh Gia Lai.

-For season 2022/23, Carabao became an official partner to Heart of Midlothian (in Scottish Premier League).
+For the season 2022/23, Carabao became an official partner to Heart of Midlothian F.C.
 Part of this partnership is to support charity by contributing £1 for every case purchased to Big Hearts Community Trust.